Trump heads to Michigan, Wisconsin in re-election campaign push

-WASHINGTON (Reuters) - President Donald Trump will take his re-election push to Michigan and Wisconsin on Saturday before launching a tour of western states to shore up political support as he trails Democratic rival Joe Biden in national polls.
+WASHINGTON (Reuters) - President Donald Trump takes his re-election push to Michigan and Wisconsin on Saturday before launching a tour of western states to shore up support as national polls show him trailing his Democratic rival Joe Biden.

-Days after recovering from the coronavirus and just two and a half weeks before the election on Nov.
-3, Trump is holding rallies around the country to try to secure the states he won four years ago.
+Days after recovering from COVID-19 and just two and a half weeks before the Nov.
+3 election, Trump is holding rallies around the country to try to secure key battleground states that he won four years ago.

-The former New York businessman prevailed in Michigan and Wisconsin in 2016 but polls show him running behind Biden, the former vice president, in those states this year.
+The former New York businessman prevailed in Michigan and Wisconsin in 2016 but surveys show him running behind Biden, the former vice president, in those states this year.

-Trump’s advisers have long seen those two states, as well as Pennsylvania, as key to his chances of securing another election victory.
-Trump is also playing defense in traditional Republican strongholds, including Arizona, where he plans to campaign on Monday, and Georgia, where he campaigned on Friday night.
+Trump’s advisers have long seen Michigan and Wisconsin, as well as Pennsylvania, as key to his chances of re-election.
+The president is also playing defense in traditional Republican strongholds, including Arizona, where he plans to campaign on Monday, and Georgia, where he campaigned on Friday night.

+Trump lags in opinion polls polling.reuters.com and the latest figures from his campaign show he is also trailing in fundraising as the race intensifies.
+Early voting is shattering records, with more than 23 million Americans having already cast ballots.

 Biden, who has stepped up travel in recent weeks after keeping a reduced schedule because of the pandemic, plans to remain in his home state of Delaware on Saturday.